AdobeDocs/commerce-merchant-services.en/help/price-index/index.md

 SaaS price indexing is available for free for customers using Adobe Commerce services and supports price calculation for all built-in Adobe Commerce product types.

-This mini-guide describes how SaaS price indexing works and how to enable it.
+This guide describes how SaaS price indexing works and how to enable it.

 ## Requirements